Hongwu Emperor: Joining the rebels

-The rivalry between Peng and Zhao escalated into a full-blown conflict.
-Guo was initially captured, but was later freed by his sons and Zhu, which only increased his reliance on Zhu.
-After Peng's death in 1353, Zhao emerged as the dominant leader in the region, leaving Guo and Zhu isolated.
-Zhao sent Guo to the east and Zhu with a small detachment to the south, hoping to divide them and be able to destroy them.
-However, contrary to Zhao's expectations, Zhu successfully occupied several counties and bolstered his army to 20,000 soldiers.
-Guo moved with Zhao's ten thousand men to join him.
+The rivalry between Peng and Zhao escalated into further conflict.
+Zhao captured Guo but Zhu freed him, increasing Guo's reliance on Zhu.
+After Peng's death in 1353, Zhao emerged as the dominant leader in the region.
+He sent Guo to the east and Zhu with a small detachment to the south, hoping to divide and destroy them.
+However, Zhu successfully occupied several counties and bolstered his army to 20,000 soldiers, and Guo moved with Zhao's 10,000 men to join him.